Dieselgate – A Car Crash In Slow Motion?

 Most corporate scandals only have a short-term impact on the brand, and it looked like the emissions impact on VW would follow a familiar pattern.
-We began measuring German car brands shortly before the scandal hit, and saw an immediate and severe reaction against VW.
+We began measuring German car brands with our suite of brand, ad and market research platforms shortly before the scandal hit, and saw an immediate and severe reaction against VW.
 But then German consumers gave the iconic brand the benefit of the doubt, and it rallied on our key Fame-Feeling-Fluency measures.

 Now, though, we’re seeing the indicators turning negative again, and this time Audi has been affected too.

 What makes this scandal so different, and so long-lasting?

 The fact is, the emissions scandal couldn’t have come at a worse moment for VW.
 German consumers have historically had immense pride in their car industry, but they also take great pride in their reputation as one of the greenest nations in Europe, and the world.

 So the scandal strikes deep at Germany’s sense of itself.
 Whenever anti-pollution and anti-diesel measures are in the news – as they were this winter, with a wave of German cities talking about diesel emissions entirely – people are reminded of VW’s troubles.

 Germany’s relationship with the car is entering a transition period, with the growing anti-diesel movement making Germans look to alternative technologies, like electric cars.
 But how ready is the country to make that shift?